| | |

 Ingredients

-• ½ cup fresh breadcrumbs made from leftover garlic bread
+• ½ cup fresh breadcrumbs made from leftover roasted garlic bread (or rustic bread of your choice)

 • Sea salt and freshly ground pepper to taste